kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 - Rewrite_Tag Filter

 ### Buffer limits

 Fluent Bit buffers up to 1 GB of logs if a configured output cannot receive logs.
-The oldest logs are dropped if the limit is reached.
+The oldest logs are dropped when the limit is reached.

 ### Throughput

-Each Fluent Bit pod can process up to 10 MB/s of logs for a single log pipeline.
+Each Fluent Bit Pod can process up to 10 MB/s of logs for a single log pipeline.
 With multiple pipelines, the throughput per pipeline is reduced.
 The used logging backend or performance characteristics of the output plugin might limit the throughput earlier.

 ### Max amount of pipelines - CPU/Mem constraints

-Not more than 5 log pipelines when using the production profile or 3 with the evaluation profile.
+Not more than 5 log pipelines when using the production profile, or 3 with the evaluation profile.